Step-by-Step Guide to Starting an Vermont LLC in 2024

 Firstly, it is important to know the filing deadlines for your tax returns.
 The due dates can vary depending on the type of tax and your business structure.

 For example, if your Vermont LLC is taxed as a partnership, the tax return is due on March 15th each year.
-If your LLC is taxed as an S corporation, the deadline is March 15th for federal returns but varies for state returns.
+If your LLC is taxed as an S corporation, the deadline is March 15th for federal returns, but it varies for state returns.

 Additionally, understanding tax deductions can help you save money on taxes.
 Deductions such as business expenses and depreciation can reduce your taxable income and lower your overall tax liability.
 It’s important to keep accurate records of all expenses related to your LLC so that you can claim all eligible deductions when filing your taxes.